d1manson/open-ephys-plugin-bonsai/README.md

 WARNING: this is not yet going to allow for any kind of precision in terms of timing latency relative to other data sources, it only provides internal consistency.

+## Installing

+This plugin is not part of the offical set of Open Ephys plugins, but you can easily install it yourself by downloading the `.dll` file from the [latest release](https://github.com/d1manson/open-ephys-plugin-bonsai/releases) and then moving it into your `C:\Program Files\Open Ephys\plugins` folder (Mac/Linux binaries not provided here currently).

 ## Development